Columbus East High School

-Columbus East High School (CEHS) is one of three high schools in Columbus, Indiana.
+Columbus East High School (CEHS) is one of three high schools in Columbus, Indiana, United States.
 East is a member of the Hoosier Hills Conference in athletics and has a total of 5 IHSAA state championships.
 It was founded in 1972 due to the growing educational demands of the community.
 As the population of the community rose, Columbus High School could not support all school age students.
 Columbus East was constructed and Columbus High School became Columbus North High School.
-The principal of Columbus East is Mark Howard Newell.

 Athletics

 The Columbus East Olympians competes in the Hoosier Hills Conference.
 The school colors are orange and brown.
 The following IHSAA sanctioned sports are offered: